KellyBlack/Precalculus/documentation/source/exponentials.rst

 * Recognize that :math:`\ln(x)=\log_e(x)`.

-Goals for activity 13 (Section 3.4 of the book)
+Goals for Section 3.4 of the book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Students should be able to do each of the following: